 A ghost hunt usually takes place at a location that usually has a “known history” of being haunted.
 These types of locations are usually cemeteries, old abandoned buildings, historical sites, museums, etc. Investigators often return to these places time and time again in an effort to gather evidence of a haunting.
 These places have usually already been thoroughly researched and their histories are well known in advance.
 These hunts are conducted to obtain evidence, train investigators, and simply put they are fun.

-For an investigation WISPS will be as discrete as possible.
+For an investigation, WISPS will be as discrete as possible.
 We will generally want access to a location when it is free from people as they may inadvertently contaminate evidence we try and collect.
 Although day or night doesn’t particularly matter as far as when a haunting occurs we prefer to do investigations when it is dark.
 Sometimes entities can be seen with the naked eye as dim moving orbs of light or moving shadow forms.
-These things are impossible to see in a well lit room.
-Usually after dark the hustle and bustle of the day is over and things quiet down making it easier to collect evidence.
+These things are impossible to see in a well-lit room.
+Usually, after dark, the hustle and bustle of the day are over and things quiet down making it easier to collect evidence.

 Once an investigation begins the team will move in with some scientific tools.
-Various meters that measure things such as temperature variations, electromagnetic fields variations, light variations, etc. We will use full spectrum still and video cameras, full spectrum lighting which is invisible to the naked eye.
+Various meters that measure things such as temperature variations, electromagnetic field variations, light variations, etc. We will use full-spectrum still and video cameras, full-spectrum lighting which is invisible to the naked eye.
 We will use flashlights, lasers, and audio recorders in an effort to collect evidence.
 WISPS members will also document phenomena as it occurs so we can keep track of what is happening at the site.

-After evidence has been collected WISPS will analyze audio, and video recordings, photographic evidence, and any other evidence collected.
+After the evidence has been collected, WISPS will analyze audio, and video recordings, photographic evidence, and any other evidence collected.
 WISPS will then attempt to research the location to see if we can account for the reason behind the haunting at that location